Marcopolo1975/portfolio-project-4/README.md

 The following user stories were scoped out of the project due to time constraints.
 It is intended that these user stories will be implemented at a later date.

 The following user stories were scoped out of the project due to time constraints.
 It is intended that these user stories will be implemented at a later date.
+- as a Site User, i can creat my profile so that i can share information about me to other users.
 - As a Site User, I can bookmark a posts so that i can view my favorite posts later.
 - As a Site User, I can share the posts to the outher socialmedia platforms.
 - As a Site User, I can search and filter posts so that I can find the one I want.